What is Chronic Wasting Disease?

-- Don't consume high-risk body parts.
+- Don't consume high-risk parts.
 Normal field-dressing, coupled with boning out a carcass, will remove most, if not all, of these body parts.
 Cutting away all fatty tissue will remove remaining lymph nodes.

 - Have your animal tested, and do not consume meat from any animal that tests positive for the disease.

-Can hunters have deer tested?
+Where can I have my deer tested?